Enforcing Convergence in Sensitivity-based Distributed Programming via Transformed Primal-Dual Updates: Algorithmic development

 The decoupling of the central NLP~\eqref{eq:central_NLP} into the local NLPs~\eqref{eq:local_NLP} is exploited by solving the individual problems in parallel at the agent level, see Algorithm~\ref{alg:SENSI_search_direction} which is denoted as SBDP+.
 This requires a bi-directional, neighbor-to-neighbor communication network for which we assume the same graph structure $\mathcal{G}$ as in the coupling structure of the central NLP~\eqref{eq:central_NLP}.

 In Step 1, each agent computes the partial derivatives $\nablaxj L_i\indq$ which are shared with neighboring agents in Step 2 to enable the evaluation of the local cost function \eqref{eq:definition_costFunction}.
 Subsequently, each agent independently and in parallel solves the local NLP~\eqref{eq:local_NLP} in Step~3, after which the primal and dual variables are updated via \eqref{eq:primal_dual_update}.
 Then, the new decision variable $\vm x_i\indqn$ is communicated to the neighbors in Step~5.
-A practical tuning guideline for the step sizes $\alpha$ and $ \beta$ as well as the penalty parameter $\rho$ will be discussed in Section \ref{subsec:practicalTuning}.
+A practical tuning guideline for the step sizes $\alpha$ and $ \beta$ as well as the penalty parameter $\rho_i$ will be discussed in Section \ref{subsec:practicalTuning}.
 A possible stopping criterion is $ \|\vm s\indq\|_\infty \leq \epsilon $ with tolerance $\epsilon>0$.
-Since $\|\cdot\|_\infty$ is chosen, it can be evaluated in a distributed fashion and only convergence flags must be transmitted.
 However, other stopping criteria such as first order optimality or a fixed number of iterations are possible.
 Algorithm \ref{alg:SENSI_search_direction} only involves local computations and requires two neighbor-to-neighbor communication steps in which a maximum number of $\sum_{\agents}2n_i|\mathcal{N}_i|$ floats needs to be sent system-wide per SBDP+ iteration.
-The framework assumes access to a reliable low-level solver for the local NLPs \eqref{eq:local_NLP}.
-Thus, throughout this paper, we suppose these problems are solved to (local) optimality, although in practice the solution accuracy may affect convergence.
-The next two remarks discuss interesting structural special cases of NLP \eqref{eq:central_NLP} which lead to a reduced computational and communication effort at the agent level, respectively.
+The framework assumes access to a reliable low-level solver for the local NLPs \eqref{eq:local_NLP} as we suppose these problems are solved to (local) optimality, although in practice the solution accuracy may affect convergence properties.

-\begin{remark} A beneficial structural simplification of the local problems \eqref{eq:local_NLP} arises if the cost functions are quadratic/linear in $\vm x_i$, the constraint functions are linear in $\vm x_i$, while the nonlinearity only appears via the coupled variables $\Ni{x}$.
-Then, the NLPs~\eqref{eq:local_NLP} reduce to QPs, indicating that if the nonlinearity in the central NLP \eqref{eq:central_NLP} is encapsulated within the coupling functions, the sensitivity-based decomposition significantly reduces the computational burden at the agent level as only QPs need to be solved. \end{remark}

-\begin{remark} If the central NLP \eqref{eq:central_NLP} is in so called neighbor-affine form, as discussed in \cite{Pierer}, then the agents are able to compute the gradients \eqref{eq:gradient_withoutneighboraffine} locally.
-This property can be leveraged to reduce the number of communication steps by sending the Lagrange multipliers together with the decision variables in Step 5 of Algorithm~\ref{alg:SENSI_search_direction}, computing $\nabla_{\vm x_i} L_j$ instead of $\nabla_{\vm x_j} L_i$ in Step 1 and skipping Step 2.
-This leads to only one independent communication step in which a total number of $\sum_{\agents} (n_i + n_{gi} + n_{hi})|\mathcal{N}_i|$ floats need to be exchanged. \end{remark}